 Nurse practitioners are registered nurses that have obtained additional training beyond their BSN degree to be able to provide more advanced care to their patients.
 NPs typically specialize and work with one specific group of people such as children, seniors, diabetics, etc. And, while physicians tend to focus on treating diseases, NPs focus on preventing them in the first place.

+Specialisation always has its advantages.
+They get the best of both worlds.
 NPs are able to perform traditional nursing tasks as well as tasks more commonly performed by physicians.
-Beyond collecting medical histories, taking vital signs and listening to patients’ health concerns, they can go further and order lab tests, draw blood, diagnose disease and prescribe treatments.
+Beyond collecting medical histories, taking vital signs and listening to patients’ health concerns, they can go further and order lab tests, draw blood, diagnose diseases and prescribe treatments.
+You can get an idea of the scale of knowledge and skills this field covers.
+Your skills and service will always be valauable.

 Every state has its own set of regulations that dictate what specific tasks an NP is allowed to perform.
 In all states, the NP will work under the guidance of a physician to provide the best care possible.